josdejong/jsoneditor/README.md

     npm install

-To create a custom bundle of the source code, [browserify](http://browserify.org/) can be used:
+To create a custom bundle of the source code using browserify:

     browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor